Skip to content

 # config[errorsFilename]: the name of the error file

-# store the parameters
+# save parameters

 self.taxpayers_filename = config.get("taxpayersFilename")